vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 ## Full Evaluation

-Reproducing the entire end to end evaluation requires a content node with 300 GB of disk and 512Gb memory, from AWS EC2 c5d.24xlarge is a good fit.
+To reproduce with the full dataset one needs disk space to store the tensor data and enough memory.

+Details to follow.

-### Download all documents
+### Download all passages

 Download and process the entire passage data set using the **ir_datasets** export tool.